imgproxy/imgproxy/docs/generating_the_url.md

 * `bottom` - bottom padding
 * `left` - left padding

-**📝Note:** Padding is applied after all image transformations (except watermarking) and enlarges the generated image.
+**📝 Note:** Padding is applied after all image transformations (except watermarking) and enlarges the generated image.
 This means that if your resize dimensions were 100x200px and you applied the `padding:10` option, then you will end up with an image with dimensions of 120x220px.

-**📝Note:** Padding follows the [dpr](#dpr) option so it will also be scaled if you've set it.
+**📝 Note:** Padding follows the [dpr](#dpr) option so it will also be scaled if you've set it.

 ### Auto rotate